Sponsors & Vendors

 This year’s Pit Bull Awareness Day is going to be bigger than ever.
 We are so excited to have our One Hundred Pit Bull Parade to be led by special guests, Rescue Ink.
 There will be a festival and lots of fun for all.
 It’s all still in the works, but Save the Date!!!
 You can R.S.V.P here.

-Learn more about Rescue Ink’s hit Nat Geo show here and check out their cool website here!
+Learn more about Rescue Ink’s hit Nat Geo show (Update: link no longer available) and check out their cool website here!
 For sponsorship opportunities, download Love-A-Bull Sponsorship Package contact email@example.com for more information.
 We are also accepting registration for vendors and donations for our silent auction.

 Third Base in South Austin is hosting Pints for Pits from 5-9 August 14, 2010.
 Come out with us and have a beer or two with your best friend!!
 We just can’t get enough of Beer and Pitties!!!